davidwshg/get-started-express/README.md

 # get-started-express

-Setup for Express with typescript application.
+Setup for Express with Typescript application.

 ## Getting Started